Become A Volunteer

 Things you Need to KNow

-SCOUTS New Zealand is a private organisation.
+Scouts Aotearoa is a private organisation.
 Membership is by mutual agreement.
 Volunteers joining the movement are asked to agree to six basic things:

-- Hold and maintain a current NZ police vetting check which has been approved by the National SCOUT Centre
+- Hold and maintain a current NZ police vetting check which has been approved by the National Scout Centre

 - Read, uphold, and abide by our Values and our Code of Ethics